Gold Ship: 2012: three-year-old season

-Gold Ship returned from the summer break in the Group Two Kobe Shimbun Hai, a trial race for the Kikuka Shō (Japanese St Leger), at Hanshin on 27 September.
+Gold Ship returned from the summer break in the Grade Two Kobe Shimbun Hai, a trial race for the Kikuka-shō (Japanese St Leger), at Hanshin on 27 September.
 He started the 1.3/1 favourite and won by two and a half lengths from fifteen opponents.
-A month later, he started odds-on favourite for the Kikuka Shō over fifteen furlongs at Kyoto Racecourse and won by one and three quarter lengths from Sky Dignity.
+A month later, he started odds-on favourite for the Kikuka-shō over fifteen furlongs at Kyoto Racecourse and won by one and three quarter lengths from Sky Dignity.
 As in the Satsuki Shō, the colt came from last place before he "cruised" to victory, although the competition was less strong than anticipated following the late withdrawal of Deep Brillante, who had sustained a tendon injury.